 \item For each pair $i,j$ of distinct colors ($1 \leq i,j \leq h$, $i \neq j$), we introduce two voters with the following preference orders of the forms

 \end{enumerate} Note that the total number of constructed voters is polynomially bounded by $h$:

-We set the number of candidates that can be deleted to $k := \hforvetoone$, with the intention that $p$ can become a winner if and only if it is possible to delete all of the vertex candidates and all of the edge candidates except for the ones corresponding to a multi-colored clique of order~$h$.
-We notice that if $G$ indeed contains an order-$h$ multi-colored clique $Q$, then deleting all the candidates in $V(G) \setminus Q$ and all the edge candidates of the form $(u,v)$ where either $u \notin Q$ or $v \notin Q$ indeed ensures that $p$ is a winner (in this case $p$, and all of the vertex and edge candidates have $h+3H$ points each, and all of the blocker candidates have at most $h+3H$ points each).
+We set the number of candidates that can be deleted to $k \coloneqq \hforvetoone$, with the intention that $p$ can become a winner if and only if it is possible to delete all of the vertex candidates and all of the edge candidates except for the ones corresponding to a multi-colored clique of order~$h$.
+We note that if $G$ indeed contains an order-$h$ multi-colored clique~$Q$, then deleting all candidates in $V(G) \setminus Q$ and all edge candidates of the form $(u,v)$ where either $u \notin Q$ or $v \notin Q$ indeed ensures that $p$ is a winner (in this case $p$, and all of the vertex and edge candidates have $h+3H$ points each, and all of the blocker candidates have at most $h+3H$ points each).

-On the other hand, let us assume that it is possible to ensure $p$'s victory by deleting at most $k$ candidates and let $C' \subseteq C$ be a set of at most $k$ candidate such that $p$ is a winner of $E' = (C \setminus C',V)$.
-Notice that $k < T-1$ and so there are at least two blocker candidates that receive $h + 3H$ points each from the first group of voters.
-The only voters from whom $p$ can obtain points after deleting at most $k$~candidates are the ones in the second and third group and there are exactly $h + H$ of them ($h$ in the second group and $H$ in the third group).
-However, $p$ can obtain the points from the second and the third groups of voters without, at the same time, increasing the score of the highest-scoring blocker candidate if and only if: (a) we delete all-but-one vertex-candidates of each color, and (b) for each pair $i,j$ of distinct colors ($1 \leq i,j \leq h$, $i \neq j$) all-but-one edge-candidates of the form $(u,v)$, where $u \in V_i(G)$ and $v \in V_j(G)$.
+Now we come to the reverse direction.
+Assume that it is possible to ensure $p$'s victory by deleting at most $k$ candidates and let $C' \subseteq C$ be a set of at most $k$ candidates such that $p$ is a winner of $E' = (C \setminus C',V)$.
+Note that $k < T-1$ and so there are at least two blocker candidates that receive $h + 3H$ points each from the first group of voters.
+The only voters from whom $p$ can obtain additional points after deleting at most $k$~candidates are the ones in the second and third group and there are exactly $h + H$ of them ($h$ in the second group and $H$ in the third group).
+However, $p$ can obtain the points from the second and the third groups of voters without, at the same time, increasing the score of the highest-scoring blocker candidate if and only if: (a) we delete all-but-one vertex candidates of each color, and (b) for each pair $i,j$ of distinct colors ($1 \leq i,j \leq h$, $i \neq j$) all-but-one edge candidates of the form $(u,v)$, where $u \in V_i(G)$ and $v \in V_j(G)$.
 This means deleting exactly $k$ candidates.
-Further, we claim that if $p$ is a winner of $E'$, then for each two not-deleted vertex-candidates $u$ and $v$, it must be the case that both edge-candidates $(u,v)$ and $(v,u)$ are still in the election, meaning that there is an edge between $u$ and $v$ in the original graph.
-It suffices to consider the case of $(u,v)$ (the case of $(v,u)$ is symmetric).
-If instead of $(u,v)$ the only not-deleted edge candidate for the pair of colors of $u$ and $v$ is some edge candidate $(u',v')$ (where $(u',v') \neq (u,v)$), then one of the two following cases must happen: either $u$ and $v$ would receive more than $h - 1$ points from the fourth group, therefore would have more than $h + 2{h \choose 2}$, causing $p$ not be a winner, or $(u',v')$ would receive more than $1$ point from the fourth group, again causing $p$ to not be a winner.
-Thus $p$ can become a winner by deleting at most $H$ candidates if and only if $G$ contains a multi-colored clique of order~$h$.